 Remember, you must submit your updates via the SEVP Portal within 10 days of any change in the information.

 The SEVP Portal cannot be used to update your email address.
 To request a change to your email address, please complete the SEVP Portal Account/Email Reset form.
 If any major change related to your visa status occurs, such as the following, please notify ISSS directly by emailing InternationalStudents@ilstu.edu:

 Traveling outside of the U.S. prior to receiving work authorization is strongly discouraged.
 Attempting to enter the U.S. without proof of employment may result in denial.
 When traveling outside of the U.S. following OPT approval, the following documents are required:

-If the travel signature on page 2 of your most recent I-20 has expired, you can request a new signature by completing the OPT/STEM Information Reporting Form and emailing it to InternationalStudents@ilstu.edu.
-Section D of the form is where you will indicate your travel signature request and the reason for it.
+If the travel signature on page 2 of your most recent I-20 has expired, you can request a new signature by completing the Travel Signature form.